Remove-RDMTask

 Description

-Delete a task of the current data source.
+Delete a task of the current workspace.
 The deletion consists of setting the status to Deleted.
 The confirm impact level is low.
-This feature is only available for the following data sources: Devolutions Server, Azure SQL, SQL Server, and SQLite.
+This feature is only available for the following workspaces: Devolutions Server, Azure SQL, SQL Server, and SQLite.

 Examples